 This sensor will show you the mysteries of magnetism.
 Measures upto 8 Gauss (1 Gauss is 0.0001 Tesla, and if measuring in air, it is 1 Oersted) in three orthogonal directions.
 Comes with one those super strong neodymium magnets.
-Has digital I2C (for more precision) outputs.
-View the sensor data using our Magnetic3D software (see below).
+Has digital I2C outputs, for more precision.
+View, process and map the sensor data using our Magnetic3D software (see below).
 Need longer cables ?
 Use the ExtendCable2D-1.
 See this videoclip for a demo of Magnetic v2.1 !

 - Attach to doors and detect when they are (almost) closed.

 - Measure the strength of the earth's magnetic field.

 Using the sensor with the Wi-microSystem enables you to use the sensor without being tethered to your computer or MIDI device.